lucasedfc/node-basic-to-advanced/03-node-table/README.md

 Opciones:
       --help     Show help                                        [booleano]
-      --version  Show number of version                            [booleano] -b, --base     The base of the multiplication table       [número] [requerido] -s, --show     Show the table on the console       [booleano] [defecto: false] -l, --limit    Number for the end of the table          [número] [defecto: 10]
+      --version  Show number of version                            [booleano] -b, --base     The base of the multiplication table       [number] [required] -s, --show     Show the table on the console       [booleano] [default: false] -l, --limit    Number for the end of the table          [number] [default: 10]

 ```